5 Best Anti-Spam Plugins for WordPress in 2026 [Tested]

 WP Armour honeypot anti-spam plugin for WordPress

 WP Armour takes a different approach.
-Instead of scanning content for spam after it is submitted, it uses an invisible honeypot field that real visitors never see but bots fill in automatically.
+Instead of scanning submitted content for spam signatures, it places an invisible honeypot field in your forms that real visitors never see but bots fill in automatically.
 When that field arrives filled, the submission is rejected silently.

-The plugin works with every major form builder, Contact Form 7, Gravity Forms, WPForms, WS Form, Ninja Forms, Fluent Forms, and Elementor Forms.
-It also protects WordPress comments, registrations, and BuddyPress activity.
+The plugin works with every major form builder.
+Contact Form 7, Gravity Forms, WPForms, WS Form, Ninja Forms, Fluent Forms, and Elementor Forms.
+It also covers WordPress comments, registrations, and BuddyPress activity.

-Why it works: Honeypots are decades-old anti-spam technology, but WP Armour modernized the approach with rotating field names, randomized form attributes, and per-request tokens.
-Bots that handle modern websites still get caught.
+Why it works: Honeypots are decades-old anti-spam technology, but WP Armour modernizes the approach with rotating field names, randomized form attributes, and per-request tokens.
+Enough to catch bots that handle modern single-page form rendering.

 • Free plan: Honeypot protection across all supported forms and comments